aleksandarkoruga/gravityn/README.md

     git clone https://github.com/aleksandarkoruga/gravityn

-    download and extract GLM X.X.X.X to gravityn\plugins\GravityN or preferred include method in visual studio, (glm is header only)
+    download and extract GLM X.X.X.X to gravityn\plugins\GravityN or preferred include method in your IDE, (glm is header only)

     cd gravityn